nasa-fornax/fornax-images/README.md

 - The `scripts/build.py` script should be used when building the image locally.
 It takes as parameter the name of the folder that contains Dockerfile, which is also the name of the image.
-For example: `python scripts/build.py base_image` builds the base image, and `python scripts/build.py tractor` builds the tractor image, etc.
+For example: `python scripts/build.py base_image` builds the base image, and `python scripts/build.py astro-default` builds the default image, etc.

 - The Dockerfile of each image (other than `base_image`) should start from the base image.